decassidy/katacoda-scenarios/Python_Fundamentals/step1.md

 to the shell.
 Since the choice of the directory where the interpreter lives is an installation option, other places are possible; check with your local Python guru or system administrator.
 (E.g., `/usr/local/python` is a popular alternative location.)

-Typing an end-of-file character (:paperclip: *`Control-D`* on Unix, :paperclip: *`Control-Z`* on Windows)  at the primary prompt causes the interpreter to exit with a zero exit status.
-If that doesn’t work, you can exit the interpreter by typing the following command: :paperclip: *`quit()`*.
+Typing an end-of-file character ( *`Control-D`* on Unix,  *`Control-Z`* on Windows)  at the primary prompt causes the interpreter to exit with a zero exit status.
+If that doesn’t work, you can exit the interpreter by typing the following command:  *`quit()`*.

 The interpreter’s line-editing features include interactive editing, history substitution and code completion on systems that support the [GNU Readline library](https://tiswww.case.edu/php/chet/readline/rltop.html).
-Perhaps the quickest check to see whether command line editing is supported is typing :paperclip: *`Control-P`* to the first Python prompt you get.
+Perhaps the quickest check to see whether command line editing is supported is typing  *`Control-P`* to the first Python prompt you get.
 If it beeps, you have command line editing; see Appendix [Interactive Input Editing and History Substitution](https://docs.python.org/3.8/tutorial/interactive.html#tut-interacting) for an introduction to the keys.
 If nothing appears to happen, or if *`^P`* is echoed, command line editing isn’t available; you’ll only be able to use backspace to remove characters from the current line.

 The interpreter operates somewhat like the Unix shell: when called with standard input connected to a tty device, it reads and executes commands interactively; when called with a file name argument or with a file as standard input, it reads and executes a script from that file.